oddlama/vane/README.md

 1. Copy `cache/patched_{version}.jar` from a paper server to `libs/` (create folder if necessary).
 2. Execute `./gradlew build`
 3. Resulting jar files will be in `target/` and `target-waterfall/`.

+If you experience "peer not authenticated" issues from gradle, just retry.
+Seems to be a skittish integration between gradle and maven repositories.

 ### FAQ